jonidaniel/piquote/README.md

 - Users see random images with random quotes by pressing a button
 - Utilizes AJAX technique in fetching data
-  - Images are fetched from Unsplash API
+  - Images are fetched from [Unsplash Image API](https://unsplash.com/developers)
-  - Quotes are fetched from API Ninjas' Quotes API
+  - Quotes are fetched from [API Ninjas' Quotes API](https://www.api-ninjas.com/api/quotes)
 - Implemented using jQuery syntax in particular
 - Developed for the [Laurea UAS](https://www.laurea.fi) course Web-sovellusten kehittäminen Javascriptillä TO00BL10-3025